centre-for-virus-research/CVR-VGB-2025/docs/RefAlign.md

 3. Number of mapped read alignments (NB - this is not reads, this is read alignments i.e. F4 not F2308 - see above)
 4. Number of unmapped reads - this often confuses people - this is unmapped reads where the other member of the pair did map

+**NB:** to get the total number of mapped reads from idxstats - you would have to sum up the values in the 4th column **NB:** for single end data the 4th column (representing unmapped) will only have a value on the last line (ref = *) as there are no pairs

 ```
 samtools flagstat S1.bam
 ````
 flagstat will produce various QC metrics on the BAM file as a whole (not per reference) - such as number of reads in total and the number of mapped read alignments, secondary alignments, supplementary alignments etc.

 ## 2.5: Coverage plots